jaimini145/map101website-bd65c/src/pages/index.md

     type: section_content
     title: 'About '
     content: >-
-      *To make it possible to produce quality food while improving food production, profitability and the well-being of the people and animals involved.
+      "To make it possible to produce quality food while improving food production, profitability and the well-being of the people and animals involved"
     actions: []
   - section_id: recent-posts
     type: section_posts